 There are many benefits to agile software methods.
 For example, 73% of users of agile say it completes projects faster, 92% say agile improves the ability to manage customers’ changing priorities and 87% say that agile improves the development teams productivity.
 In effect, customer experience is significantly improved – higher involvement, less cost, quicker to launch and higher quality of output.

 It is not just Yours Clothing who believes we are agile.
-Over the years, more and more of our ecommerce clients are coming to the same conclusion.
+Over the years, more and more of our eCommerce clients are coming to the same conclusion.
 They are all in fast growing business sectors – they are the disruptive innovators.
-They are agile businesses and they want the same of Remarkable.net®.
+They are agile businesses and they want the same of Remarkable Commerce.
 We grow because they grow, we innovate because they innovate and we are productive because they are productive.
-Importantly, they lead their ecommerce market sectors as we lead ours.
+Importantly, they lead their eCommerce market sectors as we lead ours.
 It is our agility that embeds us within our clients’ businesses.
 As our clients say, ‘‘we are their web team’’ and everything we do is to ensure that we keep this very privileged position.